Think about a recent fight you had with your partner. What was it about?

 Frederic, who is also the founder and owner of Principle Skills Relationship Center in Colorado, recommends that couples:

-, having a conversation with one another about what’s going well and what could be better, or a more thorough assessment with a psychologist or licensed therapist who specializes in couples counseling can provide an objective view of the relationship’s areas of strengths and weakness.
+Assess the Relationship.
+A simple self-assessment through online relationship quizzes, such as ARE YOU A BEAUTY OR A BEAST IN YOUR RELATIONSHIP?, having a conversation with one another about what’s going well and what could be better, or a more thorough assessment with a psychologist or licensed therapist who specializes in couples counseling can provide an objective view of the relationship’s areas of strengths and weakness.
 Where are partners missing and connecting?
 Do partners express daily appreciation?
 Are partners giving each other their full attention?
 Do partners possess the skills to listen to and understand each other’s perspective?

+Identify Underlying Issues.
 Seeking to understand your own past experiences, especially with emotions and how you learned to express them, will help you recognize whether your responses to conflict are healthy or misguided.
 Meanwhile, understanding your partner’s history will help you develop empathy and serve as a foundation for friendship and trust.

-When a conflict occurs, partners can learn to replace negative, aggravating responses - especially criticism, contempt, defensiveness or stonewalling, which are the main predictors of divorce - with more effective responses.
+Learn Positive Responses.
+When a conflict occurs, partners can learn to replace negative, aggravating responses – especially criticism, contempt, defensiveness or stonewalling, which are the main predictors of divorce – with more effective responses.
 Couples who learn to accept differences, to accept influence from each other, and to compromise can use conflict as a springboard to strengthen their bond.
 For example, a disconnect over a sexless marriage can spur a conversation about your partner’s deepest desires and result in revitalized intimacy.